microsoft/azuredevopslabs/labs/vstsextend/whitesource/readme.md

 ### What's covered in this lab

 This lab shows how you can use **WhiteSource Bolt with Azure DevOps** to automatically detect alerts on vulnerable open source components, outdated libraries, and license compliance issues in your code.
-We will be using WebGoat, a deliberately insecure web application, maintained by OWASP designed to teach web application security lessons.
+You will be using WebGoat, a deliberately insecure web application, maintained by OWASP designed to teach web application security lessons.

 Azure DevOps integration with WhiteSource Bolt will enable you to: